 How long is the typical wait for paediatric occupational therapy in NSW?

-Wait times for paediatric OT in NSW vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
-Public services may have longer wait lists, sometimes several months.
-Private practitioners in Smeaton Grange may have shorter wait times.
-It's worth contacting several providers to understand current availability.
-If your child has an NDIS plan, you can choose from registered providers, which may offer more flexibility with scheduling.
+Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
+Public services through your local health district may have longer wait lists, sometimes several months.
+Private practitioners often have shorter wait times.
+It's worth contacting several providers in the Smeaton Grange area to understand current availability.
+Your GP can also provide referral information and discuss options that suit your family's situation.

 What does a first occupational therapy appointment involve for a child?

-A first OT appointment typically includes the therapist gathering information about your child's development, daily routines, and any concerns you have.
-They'll observe your child doing everyday activities like playing, eating, or getting dressed.
-The therapist may ask questions about your child's medical history and what you'd like to work on together.
-This helps them understand your child's needs and create a plan moving forward.
+A first OT appointment typically includes the therapist gathering information about your child's development, daily routines, and any concerns you've noticed.
+They'll observe how your child plays, moves, and interacts.
+The therapist may ask about school, home activities, and family goals.
+This helps them understand your child's strengths and areas where support might help.
+You'll usually discuss next steps and any recommendations at the end.

 How do I use NDIS funding for occupational therapy in Smeaton Grange?